MeinChef/UDL-Loss-Fitting/README.md

 Options:
 - `dense` - A densly connected, strictly feed-forward model.
 Layers are as follows:
 ![Picture of Network structure](./img/dense.png)
-- `lstm` - An LSTM network, designed to predict the direction of the wind using the last `seq_len` datapoints.
+- `lstm` - An LSTM network, designed to predict the direction of the wind using the last `seq_len` (25 in this case) datapoints.
 Structure is as follows:
 ![Picture of LSTM Network structur](./img/lstm.png)

 ### `--loss`